 Once you reach the post tender stage and have agreed a programme of works with your chosen contractors the risk register should be updated with their input, or an alternative version provided.

-A template can be found on our website.
-Step 2 of your monitoring report includes a section for providing regular updates on the key risks or issues affecting your project.
+A template can be downloaded from the 'key documents' section on our website.

+Step 2 of your monthly monitoring report includes a section for providing regular updates on the key risks or issues affecting your project.
 This is limited to nine key risks.
 If there are any significant changes as your project progresses, we would also request that you provide an updated version of your detailed risk register.